AnakamaTH/Anubis-Serverless/README.md

 | `BOT_AGENTS` | List of user agent substrings to whitelist (SEO bots) | Google, Bing, Yahoo, DuckDuckBot |
 | `CHALLENGE_TTL` | How long a challenge is valid (milliseconds) | `300000` (5 min) |
 | `STRINGS` | UI text for all labels and button states (for localization) | English |

+> If you want do disable automatic verification and want the user to manually click the button, replace `document.addEventListener('DOMContentLoaded', mine);` with `btn.addEventListener('click', mine);`

 ---

 ## License